jacksund/simmate/src/simmate/calculators/README.md

 The `inputs` and `outputs` folders are for automatically generating files as well as loading their data into python.

-The `errorhandlers` folder helps correct common errors in calculations that cause the program to fail.
+The `error_handlers` folder helps correct common errors in calculations that cause the program to fail.

 The `tasks` folder is how the program is actually setup, executed, and worked-up.
 It ties together all the input, output, and error-handler functions into one.